CumulusNetworks/docs/content/cumulus-netq-414/Whats-New/_index.md

 - Expanded support for hostname filtering: NetQ now supports partial-word match and will suggest results for all hostnames that match the filter query.
 This feature is also supported when you filter using regular expressions.
 - Security, performance, and usability improvements

-The following features have been removed or deprecated:

-- Deprecated support for administrative and operational state mismatch checks that are run as part of interface validations.
-If you are running an older version of NetQ, you may still see errors related to these checks in the interface validation results.
-They can be safely ignored.

 <!-- You can now name a threshold-crossing rule {{<link title="add/#netq-add-tca" text="using the command line">}}.
 Miriam to confirm-->

 ## Upgrade Paths